 Chefs for Equality Co-Host Dishes with The New York Times

-September 29, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+September 29, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Prominent food columnist and cookbook author David Hagedorn recently sat down with the New York Times to discuss his September marriage to longtime partner and friend, Michael Widomski.